-Before the COVID-19 outbreak, 70% of professionals worked from home at least once a week.
+Before the pandemic, 70% of professionals worked from home at least once a week.
 Similarly, 77% of people say they work more productively and 68% of Millennials would consider a company more if it offered remote working.
 It makes sense technology, connectivity, and culture have set the world up for remote working.
 Oh, and home-brewed coffee is better than ever too.

 Here’s the stark truth, though: Remote working is not a panacea.
 Sure, it seems like hanging around at home in your jimjams, listening to your antisocial music, and sipping on buckets of coffee is perfect, but it isn’t for everyone.
 Some people need the structure of an office.
 Some people need the social element of an office.
 Some people need to get out of the house.
 Some people lack the discipline to stay focused at home.